Carrie Fisher’s Daughter, Billie Lourd, Finds Love With Taylor Lautner

 Billie Lourd and Taylor Lautner reportedly started dating shortly before the deaths of Carrie Fisher and Reynolds.
 The lovebirds reportedly met on the set of Scream Queens last year.

-Taylor Launter can’t seem to get enough of his girlfriend Billie Lourd.
+Taylor Lautner can’t seem to get enough of his girlfriend, Billie Lourd.
 Late last month, the Twilight actor shared an adorable snap featuring himself and Carrie Fisher’s daughter in a field full of orange poppies.

 While Taylor Lautner is Billie Lourd’s first love interest – or at least her first public romance – the Twilight actor has previously dated Selena Gomez, Taylor Swift, Lily Collins, Maika Monroe, and others.